MortezaTavasoly/BMI-calculator-app/README.md

-This is a BMI calculator app with TypeScript.
+This is a responsive BMI calculator app with basic TypeScript.